 If examples are proposed, they should be placed in the keyple-java-example repository.

 For this purpose, it is suggested to respect the following programming pattern based on the use of:

 - public interfaces,

-- private interfaces adapters (package visibility) accessible from a public service.
+- private interfaces adapters (package visibility) not accessible from a public service.